 In Closing, Is ArtistWorks A Good Choice For Online Guitar Lessons?

-ArtistWorks is definitely one of the most diverse and in-depth musical lesson sites we’ve discussed to date, but in our opinion you may have better choices depending on your preferences.
+But in our opinion, you may have better choices depending on your preferences.

 For the price, we feel you are missing too many features like follow along tablature, dedicated song lesson databases, or live lessons.